top of page

 "I Piloted her", he said, smirking.

-Turns out it was the starter was mildly warped, and he was able to temporarily fix it so we could get it to the mechanic.
+Turns out it was the starter was mildly warped, and he was able to temporarily fix it so I could get it to the mechanic.
 She's since fully repaired, and I'm back on the road.

 So let's break that scenario down as to how it pertains to your dog.
 In this situation, I was clearly in over my head.
 I knew enough to know that the problem wasn't the battery, but beyond that, I was lost.
 Fortunately I had someone who was definitely an amazing Pilot who was able to resolve the situation.
-But do you always need an amazing Pilot?

-So when your dog is overwhelmed with anxiety over what's going to happen, be their Pilot.
 The one who's answered so many other questions, and handled so many other situations, that it just seems natural to allow them to handle the current situation.
 Do you have to be perfect?
 No.

 As Voltaire stated, don't let the perfect be the enemy of good.